HarcourtsAcademy/grav-ha-user/pages/02.qualifications/05.new-zealand/01.nz-cpd/nz-online-cpd.md

   * Ethics (2 hours)
   * Buyer Experience (2 hours)

 There is a choice of **elective topics**.
-Choose your 6 Elective hours from the the available topics:
+Choose your 6 Elective hours from the available topics:

 ### Elective Block A
   * AML Due Diligence (1 ½ hours)